agentrickard/workbench_access/README.md

 ```

 A user or role assigned to `Alumni` will also have access to `Events` and `Giving` and does not need to be assigned to all three.

+### User Sections
+Note that user sections are currently stored as a field on the user account.
+However,
+they are not intended to be edited from the account page.
+These fields should be hidden
+by the module's installation process.

+The user storage will likely change before the stable release to remediate this issue.

 ## Contributing

 If you'd like to contribute, please do.
 Github forks and pull requests are preferable.
 If you prefer a patch-based workflow, you can attach patches to GitHub issues or Drupal.org